 - Communication and social skills

-Turn to Chapter 14, Transition Assessments, in Wrightslaw: All About Tests and Assessments.
+For more ideas about transition tests and assessments, turn to Chapter 14, Transition Assessments, in Wrightslaw: All About Tests and Assessments, 2nd Edition.

-Learn more about your parent role in transition assessment and how assessments are a step to helping your child set goals for the future.
+Learn more about your parental role in transition assessment and how a good assessment is a big step to helping your child set goals for the future.

 What kind of transition services are available when going into middle school?
 This is one of my sons behavioral triggers so I do think it is needed but how do I handle it other than asking for it in an IEP meeting?
 Should it be written on the current IEP?